PhilipsHue/PhilipsHueSDK-Java-MultiPlatform-Android/README.md

 ###The SDK connects to a bridge
 To operate, the SDK must connect to a bridge
 ###Find a bridge
-The SDK has functionality to find local bridges and the Example App contains a Wizard UI component for the user to select the bridge to use
+The SDK has functionality to find local bridges and the provided Apps contain Wizard UI components for the user to select the bridge to use
 ###Push Linking
 The button on the bridge itself must be pressed to connect to the SDK.
-The SDK provides the code and Example App Wizard UI component for this.
+The SDK provides the code and App Wizard UI components for this.
 ###Find the lights
 The bridge should be instructed to find any unallocated lights in the locality.
 It will search using Zigbee to find them
 ###Identifiers for lights